aadyagupta23/scanshelf/README.md

-# Scanshelf 📚
+# Scanshelf

-> Turn any bookshelf into smart recommendations — instantly.
+> Turn any bookshelf into smart recommendations instantly.

 scanshelf identifies books from a single photo and delivers **personalized recommendations**.
-No accounts, no friction — just scan, discover, and decide.
+No accounts, no friction just scan, discover, and decide.

 ---

 ## ✨ What You Can Do

-📸 **Scan Full Bookshelves** — Capture multiple books in one photo 🤖 **Smart Recommendations** — AI-powered suggestions tailored to your taste 📖 **Understand the Why** — Clear match reasoning for every recommendation 📚 **Save for Later** — Build and manage your personal reading list 🛒 **Buy Instantly** — Direct Amazon links when you’re ready to purchase
+**Scan Full Bookshelves**: Capture multiple books in one photo **Smart Recommendations**: AI-powered suggestions tailored to your taste **Understand the Why**: Clear match reasoning for every recommendation **Save for Later**: Build and manage your personal reading list **Buy Instantly**: Direct Amazon links when you’re ready to purchase

 ---

 ## 🚀 Core Features

-### 🔍 Intelligent Book Discovery
+### Intelligent Book Discovery

 * **Shelf Scanning**: Detects multiple book titles from a single image
 * **Metadata Enrichment**: Pulls detailed info from external book APIs
 * **AI Summaries & Ratings**: Enhanced descriptions generated on demand
 * **Match Reasoning**: Transparent explanation behind each recommendation

-### 🎯 Personalization
+### Personalization

 * **Goodreads Import**: Upload CSV to personalize recommendations
 * **Manual Preferences**: Fine-tune genres, themes, and interests
 * **Device-Based Profiles**: No sign-ups — preferences stay on your device

-### ⚡ Performance & Reliability
+### Performance & Reliability

 * **Multi-Layer Caching**: Reduces API calls and improves response times
 * **Rate Limiting**: Prevents abuse and controls cost